Monash Trauma group

-Traumatic brain injury, concussion, mild traumatic brain injury, PTSD, epilepsy, polytrauma, fracture, muscle injury, heterotopic ossification, pain
+Traumatic brain injury (TBI), concussion, mild traumatic brain injury, post-traumatic stress disorder (PTSD), epilepsy, polytrauma, fracture, muscle injury, heterotopic ossification, pain

-The Monash Trauma Group consists of a team of Principle Investigators, each of whom are leading scientists within their respective fields.
-Our collective goal is to study the effects, underlying pathophysiological mechanisms, biomarkers, and treatments of trauma related conditions including traumatic brain injury (TBI), concussion, PTSD, epilepsy, polytrauma, fracture, muscle injury, heterotopic ossification, and pain.
+The Monash Trauma Group consists of a team of Principal Investigators, each of whom are leading scientists within their respective fields.
+Our collective goal is to study the effects, underlying pathophysiological mechanisms, biomarkers, and treatments of trauma related conditions including TBI, concussion, PTSD, epilepsy, polytrauma, fracture, muscle injury, heterotopic ossification, and pain.

 TBI is a major focus of the group.
 TBI is a leading cause of death and morbidity worldwide, and there is no intervention to improve long-term outcomes.
 The Monash Trauma Group aims to improve the understanding and treatment of TBI by utilizing a translational research approach that incorporates both animal model and patient studies.
 The groups also investigates the relationship between TBI and other neurodegenerative conditions (e.g., epilepsy and ALS), and how these effects can be prevented.